vtexdocs/help-center-content/docs/known-issues/en/ransactions-with-konduto-are-taking-longer-than-expected-to-update-status.md

 ---
-title: ransactions with Konduto are taking longer than expected to update status
+title: 'ransactions with Konduto are taking longer than expected to update status'
 id: 5yUSXenLjlEdESoj5VVvoH
 status: PUBLISHED
 createdAt: 2022-03-11T18:56:45.293Z